-In the next three years we will work closely with drug and alcohol partnerships to reduce harm and deaths linked to alcohol and drug use.
+In the next three years we will work closely with drug and alcohol partnership to reduce harm and deaths linked to alcohol and drug use.
 We will use data to deliver an intelligence-led, proactive approach to reducing these harms.

-We will also refresh our approach to tobacco with the goal of avoiding smokingrelated harm.
+We will also refresh our approach to tobacco and avoiding smoking-related harm.

-- Continue to support the embedding of MAT standards for people who use drugs - Put in place an evaluation framework for residential rehabilitation for drug users - Publish a drug and alcohol treatment report - Deliver a dashboard and guidance for responding to drug harm clusters

-- Report performance across Scotland against the drugs treatment target - Re-establish a substance use team covering alcohol, drugs and tobacco - Support the refresh of the tobacco action plan - Continue gathering and sharing data on tobacco-related death
+- Continue to support the embedding of Medical Assisted Treatment (MAT) standards for people who use drugs - Put in place an evaluation framework for residential rehabilitation for drug users - Publish a drug and alcohol treatment report - Deliver a dashboard and guidance for responding to drug harm clusters - Report performance across Scotland against the drugs treatment target - Re-establish a substance use team covering alcohol, drugs and tobacco - Support the refresh of the tobacco action plan - Continue gathering and sharing data on tobacco-related death

-- Publish a final report for Minimum Unit Pricing (MUP) to inform the Scottish Government's and Scottish Parliament's decisions on the future of MUP and the correct level it should be set at - Put in place quality assurance standards for MAT standards
+Publish a final report for Minimum Unit Pricing (MUP) to inform the Scottish Government's and Scottish Parliament's decisions on the future of MUP and the level it should be set at Put in place quality assurance standards for MAT standards